viruskizz/42Bangkok-Born2beroot/README.md

 1. open google spreadsheet link https://docs.google.com/spreadsheets/d/1o_YzwE3fOP6ivc68Ipey1HwCWo0oaG5ZFlyEkMFQwRs/edit#gid=1386834576
-2. Duplicate tab into new sheet as yours.
+2. Duplicate `todo` sheet into new your sheet.
 3. Follow the subject and check them step by step.
 4. Look up resource and remark.
 5. You can a hint at below sheet in link.